tobiasschmidt89/tobiasschmidt.me/src/pages/about.md

 ## Hosting

 This site is hosted on a [Hetzner] server.
 The connection is encrypted with a TLS certificate.
 I created a [custom server configuration](/server/) that optimises sever performance by using [good caching defaults](https://web.dev/love-your-cache/) and file compression.
 Additionally, I configured the server to instruct browsers to send as little personal information as possible.

+The source code is open-source on [GitHub](https://github.com/tobiasschmidt89/tobiasschmidt.me).
+I use a custom [GitHub Action](https://github.com/tobiasschmidt89/tobiasschmidt.me/blob/main/.github/workflows/deploy-site.yml) to build and deploy the website on my Hetzner server whenever I push commits with a new tag.
+This allows me to decide when I want to actually update the site.

 </section>